 The rest of whatever helps me make decisions falls under the far-less-obscure or glamorous heading of intuition + intellect.

 Apparently, this is the year intuition + intellect takes scuba diving lessons and heads down into the depths of faith….or up to the heights, depending on how you typically experience it.
-Before taking lessons you need to go to globo surf and get scuba gear.
 This is the year I (hopefully) find out what the word “faith” really means AND how to apply it.

 This is the year “Shannon-of-little-faith” either becomes okay with having little faith or finds out how to get more.

 Today’s Takeaway: Have you set a resolution or intention for the new year?
 When you think about yours, how do you feel – Excited?
 Confident?
 Overwhelmed?
 Some of each of these?
 Why do you think you chose that particularly focus for 2016?
 Do you have any ideas or plans for how to pursue growth in this area?